 Very short recreational kayaks are noticeably slow.
 Boats under about 10 feet often feel like they’re plowing through the water.
 A kayak even a couple of feet longer will move with much less effort, so it makes sense to start at about 12 feet if you’re looking for a versatile recreational kayak.

-Because of the way the physics of watercraft work, there is an upper limit to how speed increases with length.
+Because of how the physics of watercraft work, there is an upper limit to how speed increases with length.
 If a design gets too long, the drag on the hull starts to offset the gain in speed that the longer hull provides.
 Narrow racing or touring designs might be quite long—18 or 19 feet—but that’s about the limit in most cases.
 A kayak much longer than this wouldn’t have much of a speed advantage and would be more difficult to maneuver.

 Storage

-If you’re going on an overnight camping trip or even a long day paddle, you’ll need some storage room in your kayak for equipment.
+If you’re going on an overnight camping trip or even a full day paddle, you’ll need some storage room in your kayak for equipment.
 The larger the kayak, the more space you’ll have for gear.
 Sit-on-top designs often have an open space at the rear of the kayak where you can strap on a large dry bag.
 Many designs have a front hatch allowing for the internal storage of drybags near the bow.

 Sit-inside designs allow for storage under the decks.
 Many recreational boats have a rear bulkhead that creates a storage compartment that can be accessed through a hatch in the back deck.
 The most basic designs skip this hatch and bulkhead, so you have to pack your drybags into the hull from the cockpit.
 In many designs, there is room for a small drybag at the bow of the boat beyond the footrests.